Roan Mountain (Roan Highlands): Ecology

-The grassy Appalachian balds and Southern Appalachian spruce–fir forest of the Roan are globally imperiled ecosystems.
-The Roan Highlands are an incredibly biodiverse region which hosts dozens of rare, threatened, and endangered species.
+The grassy Appalachian balds and Southern Appalachian spruce–fir forest of the Roan are globally imperilled ecosystems.
+The Roan Highlands are a biodiverse region which hosts dozens of rare, threatened, and endangered species.
 Five federally endangered species and one federally threatened species can be found at the Roan.

 History

 Native Americans were the first human visitors to Roan Mountain.
 A Catawba legend tells of a great battle with the Cherokee atop the mountain that left the rhododendron colored crimson and parts of the mountain treeless.
 While there is no hard evidence that such a battle ever occurred, numerous Native American settlements have been found around the base of the mountain, and the Cherokee settlement of Old Fields stood near modern-day Elizabethton, Tennessee.

 Throughout the 18th and 19th centuries, botanists paid frequent visits to the area to collect plant specimens.
 Among them were John Bartram, who crossed the Roan Highlands in the late 1730s while studying the botanical make-up of what is now the southeastern United States.
 Andre Micheaux followed in 1794, discovering several alpine species rarely found outside of the New England and Canadian latitudes.
 In 1799, John Fraser explored Roan Mountain, collecting specimens of rhododendron and noting the existence of the fir tree that now bears his name.
-Other early explorers included Elisha Mitchell, for whom Mount Mitchell is named, and Harvard botanist Asa Gray.
+Other early explorers included Elisha Mitchell, for whom Mount Mitchell is named, Thomas L. Clingman, who had also measured Kuwohi, and Harvard botanist Asa Gray.
 The origin of the name Roan is unknown.
 Hypotheses include that roan refers to the reddish splotches of rhododendron blooms in the spring or mountain ash berries in the fall, or that it refers to Daniel Boone's roan horse.